aks427/andrewstevens.dev/src/pages/about.md

 date: "2019-05-28"
 ---

-This website is built using Gatsby, React and hosted on [GitHub](https://github.com/aks427/andrewstevens.dev) using GitHub Pages.
+This website is built using Gatsby and React, and is hosted on [GitHub](https://github.com/aks427/andrewstevens.dev) using GitHub Pages.

 ```csharp
 public string About()